When a new student comes to the class, the teacher assigns someone to give them a school tour.

 I once went to a Turkish coffee shop in İstanbul.

-There were like 15 different types of Turkish coffee, which I didn’t even know that existed.
+There were around 15 different types of Turkish coffee, which I didn’t even know existed.

 I never drank any Turkish Coffee outside that shop.